tabala/todomvc/examples/typescript-react/readme.md

 I didn't get to test any components because I was having trouble with setting up Jest and React testing library to work with the setup that I made.
 I have experience with using RTL though.

-For styling I've just used React's inline CSS.
+For styling I've used React's inline CSS.

 I know the task didn't require me to setup webpack or anything like that, but this is what I felt like I needed and I also got to learn something in the process.